memtrip/eosreach-android/android/README.md

 - Move the settings menu from import key to the welcome activity
 - update balances after staking resources
 - Returning to the vote screen after an error is resetting the form
+- All EOS values in the app should be formatted with 0.0000